Blog

 Background to renting to tenants with pets

-A quick search on Rightmove in any area of the UK for a rental property will reveal that many landlords don’t want pets in their property – only around nine per cent of rental properties across England are listed as pet friendly, which equates to just over 8,000 out of approximately 94,000 properties.
+According to Inventory Base only around 5.9% of rental properties across England are listed as pet friendly, which equates to just 5,839 out of approximately 98,964 properties.

-However, as the Model Tenancy Agreement is not compulsory, the original Renters’ Rights Act will turn this ‘model’ into law for all assured private tenancies.
+Although the Model Tenancy Agreement itself is not mandatory, the Act effectively incorporates its core principles into law for assured tenancies.

 Key point: Properties may be advertised as being not suitable for pets but subject to the equality act, disabled people must be permitted service animals.